Advocacy

 • Intern Community Orientation Day: During intern orientation, a full day is spent educating intern residents on the community that they serve.
 Topics covered include social determinants of health, educational disparities, cultural differences/language barriers, poverty, racism, equality/equity/justice, and exposure to violence.
 The orientation day also includes a volunteer experience.

-• SCAAP Advocacy Day: Residents on elective will be invited to join residents from other pediatric residencies in South Carolina at the State House to learn more about legislative advocacy and speak with legislators about topics important to child health.
+• SCAAP Legislative Day: Residents on elective will be invited to join residents from other pediatric residencies in South Carolina at the State House to learn more about legislative advocacy and speak with legislators about topics important to child health.

 • Advocacy Checklist: Similar to a procedure checklist, this longitudinal tracking tool will allow the program and resident to monitor engagement in advocacy activities.